Carol Schmidt (Karl-Ferdinand Alexander Schmidt) (1846 – 1928)

 Alexandru Bernardazzi (1831 – 1907)

-He belongs to the dynasty of famous architects of Italian-Swiss origin.
-He was an active member of the St Petersburg Architects’ Association.
-His professional career began in 1850, when he was appointed to the position of assistant architect at the Bessarabian Road Construction Agency.
-A few years later, in 1856,...
+He belonged to the dynasty of renowned architects of Italian-Swiss origin and actively participated in the St Petersburg Architects’ Association.
+Alexandru Bernardazzi commenced his professional journey in 1850 when he assumed the role of assistant architect at the Bessarabian Road Construction Agency.
+By 1856, he had earned the title of...

 Toma Ciorbă (1864-1936)

-Toma Ciorba (1864-1936).
-Illustrious humanist doctor from Bessarabia.
-Graduate of the Medical Faculty of the University “St. Vladimir” in Kiev.
-Medical doctor of Chisinau.
-The initiator of the construction and designer of the Infectious Diseases Hospital, which he led for more than 30 years.
-It was imposed by a sensitive...
+Toma Ciorba (1864-1936) An illustrious humanist doctor hailing from Bessarabia, Toma Ciorba was a graduate of the Medical Faculty at the University “St. Vladimir” in Kiev.
+He served as a medical doctor in Chisinau and gained recognition as the initiator and designer of the Infectious Diseases Hospital, a role he...

 Moisey Slutsky (1851 -1934)

-A renowned doctor, social activist and memoirist from Chisinau, who worked for 57 years in the same place – in the Jewish Hospital.
-Having lost his father at an early age, he was raised by his grandfather, Leib Efrusi, in Berdicev.
-His grandfather was wealthy, had his own truck, four...
+A distinguished doctor, social activist, and memoirist from Chisinau, who dedicated 57 years of service to the Jewish Hospital in the same city.
+Orphaned early in life, he was raised by his grandfather, Leib Efrusi, in Berdicev.
+His grandfather, a wealthy and educated individual, owned a truck, four horses, employed...

 Alexe (Alexei) Mateevici (1888 – 1917)

-Teacher, priest, writer and poet.
-In 1897 his parents enrolled him in the theological school in Chisinau, which he completed in 1902 “with privileges”.
-He attended the theological seminary.
-He became friends with the future sculptor Alexandru Plămădeală, who was also studying at the seminary at the same time.
-Thirty...
+Teacher, priest, writer, and poet.
+In 1897, his parents enrolled him in the theological school in Chisinau, and he successfully completed his studies in 1902 “with privileges.”
+Subsequently, he attended the theological seminary, forming a lasting friendship with the future sculptor Alexandru Plămădeală, who was also a student at the...

 Alexandru Plămădeală (1888 -1940)

-Sculptor, painter, graphic artist, author of several works of art.
-He studied at the Higher School of Painting, Sculpture and Architecture in Moscow.
-In 1916-1918 he worked at the mint in Petrograd.
-After 1918 he returned to Chisinau, where in 1929 he was appointed director of the School of Drawing....
+Sculptor, painter, and graphic artist, Alexandru Plămădeală was the creator of several notable works of art.
+He pursued his studies at the Higher School of Painting, Sculpture, and Architecture in Moscow.
+From 1916 to 1918, he worked at the mint in Petrograd.
+Upon returning to Chisinau after 1918, he was...

 Alecu (Alexandru) Donici (1806 – 1865)